Yunnan–Burma–Bengal Corridor Geographies Protean Edging of Habitats and Empires

-This volume explores the historical interconnections between Bengal, Burma and Yunnan (China) and views the corridor as a transregion that exhibits mobility, connectivity and diversity as well as place-based ecogeological uniqueness.
+This book explores the historical interconnections between Bengal, Burma, and Yunnan (China), and views the corridor as a transregion that exhibits mobility, connectivity and diversity as well as place-based ecogeological uniqueness.
 With a focus on the concept of corridor geographies that have shared human and environmental histories beyond sharply demarcated territorial sovereignties of modern individual nation-states, it presents the variety and complexity of premodern and modern pathways, corridors, borders, and networks of livelihood-making, local political alliances, trade and commerce, religions, political systems, and colonial encounters.
-The book discusses crucial themes including environmental edgings of human-nonhuman habitats; transregional migratory routes and habitats of megafauna; elephant corridors in Yunnan–Myanmar–Bengal landscape; framing spaces between India and China; Tibetan–Myanmar corridors; transboundary river systems; narratives of a Rohingya jade trader; cross-border flow of De’ang’s fermented tea; householding in upland Laos; cultural identities; and trans-border livelihoods.
+The book discusses crucial themes including environmental edgings of human-nonhuman habitats, transregional migratory routes and habitats of megafauna, elephant corridors in Yunnan–Myanmar–Bengal landscape, framing spaces between India and China, Tibetan–Myanmar corridors, transboundary river systems, narratives of a Rohingya jade trader, cross-border flow of De’ang’s fermented tea, householding in upland Laos, cultural identities, and trans-border livelihoods.

 Perpendicular Geospatiality of Corridors and Borderlands: An Introduction